meghdadFar/wordview/CONTRIBUTING.rst

 - The title of the PR should be self-explanatory.
 For instance: "Add knn to clustering algorithms".
 - The description of the PR should describe why this PR was created and what was changed.
 - An ideal PR is as small as possible.
 Small PRs can be reviewed and merged quickly, and reduce the risk of bugs.
+Ideally, a PR should be between 200 to 400 lines of code.

 Once your PR is submitted, a maintainer will review your PR.
 They may ask questions or suggest changes either using `suggested